Dark Swarm Young Adult Book (preview)

 “Oh, he saw it.”
 Jack held up the string of lights carefully.
 “I’m ready to test.”

-Jack plugged the wire end to a computer board he’d built, the size of a piece of bread, and flipped the on switch.
+Jack plugged the wire end to a computer board he’d built, and flipped the on switch.
 The lights flickered, their glow intensifying until they were hard to look at.
 Jack smiled, all the bulbs were on.
 He checked the voltage meter he’d plugged into the line.
 “This is ten bulbs going, and it’s barely pulling current.
 Each bulb is only using half a watt.”

 “Yeah, boy!”
 Mel yipped, jumping up, knocking back the stool.

-The loud band startled Jack, “Geez, dad.
+The loud bang startled Jack, “Geez, dad.
 Giga-hell.”

 Mel clapped Jack on the back.
 “Come on.
 This is so awesome.
 I can’t believe it.
 I’m so proud of you.”
 Mel fumbled his words.
 “You’re freakin’ ready!
 My boy’s a genius.”
 The two watched the lights, their eyes hurting.